AmirTEbi/sCIN/tutorial/README.md

 Moreover, you can define an `assess` function for all evaluations on embeddings (example is in `sCIN/benchmarks/assess.py`).

-to see how to use sCIN for paired and unpaired multi-omics integration please refer to `demo.ipynb`.
+To see how to use sCIN for paired and unpaired multi-omics integration please refer to `demo.ipynb`.